Skip to main content

 New-MgUserTeamworkInstalledApp -UserId "user@domain.com" -BodyParameter $body

-Any error returned here will indicate why the automatic installation failed.Ensure the app is installed via a Teams app policyTo prevent this issue across your organisation:
+Any error returned here will indicate why the automatic installation failed.Ensure the app is installed via a Teams app policyTo prevent this issue across your organization:

 1. Sign in to admin.teams.microsoft.com